lmullen/jsr/issues/vol13/fones-wolf.markdown

 villages were Holiness, Pentecostal and "newer sect" churches.
 Previously 88 percent of Gastonians had worshipped in Baptist, Methodist or Presbyterian churches.
-Fast forward another decade, and one finds yet another significant change—Southern Baptist churches were increasing their share of church members in Gaston County by almost the exact share that Methodists were losing theirs.[^10]
+Fast forward another decade, and one finds yet another significant change---Southern Baptist churches were increasing their share of church members in Gaston County by almost the exact share that Methodists were losing theirs.[^10]